prasadus92/toggle-message-box/README.md

 How to use:

 Its easy and simple.
-Just cop
+Just copy the code within <body> of index.html to your HTML page just before end of body tag.

+Copy all JavaScript and CSS files to your respective directories.

+You are done!!
+Create a PHP file for form submission.